AntonioNoack/RemsEngine/README.md

 - Android-inspired layout system
 - text inputs have integrated spellchecking
 - all kinds of other value inputs
-- drawn on GPU with OpenGL
+- rendered on GPU with OpenGL
 - controller support
     - works for UI automatically
     - you can even use your controller in other programs as a mouse, while Rem's Engine/Studio is running :3